-Finally, we have analyzed the state-of-the-art on loss of spatial navigation and Loss of Orientation (LoO) which has gained much attention from both the research community and the industry, lately.
-The majority of the systems proposed are based on tracking information, geo-fencing, i.e. predefined boundaries of where the participant is supposed to be, and alerting systems aimed to inform the caregiver that a participant is probably wandering.
-In the next period, we will develop our loss of orientation application based on the current detection techniques.
+Finally, we have analyzed the state-of-the-art on loss of spatial navigation and Loss of Orientation (LoO) which has gained much attention from both the research community and the industry lately.
+The majority of the systems proposed are based on tracking information, geo-fencing, i.e., predefined boundaries of where the participant is supposed to be, and alerting systems aimed to inform the caregiver that a participant is probably wandering.
+Towards this direction we have developed our Loss of Orientation application based on the current detection techniques.